ssulav/ozone-scripts/README.md

 2. You understand that bootstrap operations may impact snapshots
 3. You have backed up any important data
 ================================================================================
-Type 'NO' (exactly as shown) to continue with the bootstrap operation.
+Type 'Continue' (exactly as shown) to proceed with the bootstrap operation.
 Any other input will abort the operation.
 ================================================================================
-Enter 'NO' to continue:
+Enter 'Continue' to proceed:
 ```

 ### Best Practices